-You can always respect the constraint against 'split infinitives' if you want to.
-That might serve a useful purpose, such as ensuring that your writing is not criticized by those who (wrongly) think the construction is a grammatical error.
-But the other option you have is to simply withdraw from the practice of writing the kind of English that respects the constraint.
-Curme thought that was exactly what we hould do; he even asserts (p.
-461) that the practice of occasionally violating the constraint 'is more characteristic of our most prominent authors'; split infinitives tend to be shunned more in the work of 'the minor writers, who avoid it as they fear criticism.'
+You can always respect the constraint against 'split infinitives' if you want to, and that may serve a useful purpose, such as ensuring that your writing is not criticized by those who wrongly think the construction is a grave error; but you can instead simply withdraw from the practice of writing the kind of English that respects the construction 'is more characteristic of our most prominent authors'; it tends to be shunned more in the work of 'the minor writers, who avoid it as they fear criticism.'

 Normative statements of constraints, then, do not intrinsically imply any recommendation about the use of any construction, or about using the relevant language at all.
 Linguists hypothesize sets of grammatical constraints in order to characterize phenomena accurately.
 If that is done well, people inclined toward supplying prescriptive advice may be better placed to consider how people should be advised to use the language; but stating the constraints is not to be equated with advising people to respect them.
-As Millikan might put it, the priciples governing Standard English don't tell you that you can't or shouldn't give up on writing Standard English, but merely define what would constitute continuing to use it.
+The rules of Standard English, or of any other dialect, don't tell you that you can't quit using it, but only what would constitute going on using it.